 This topic of Indexed Color is NOT unique to GIF.
-TIF and PNG files can save Indexed color too, but GIF requires it, GIF has no other mode.
+TIF and PNG files can optionally save Indexed color too, but GIF requires it, GIF has no other mode.
 We speak of GIF files here, but it could be TIF or PNG too.

 File formats like TIF and JPG store a 24 bit RGB value for each of the millions of image pixels.
 But GIF files only store a 4 or 8 bit index at each pixel, so that the image data is 1/6 or 1/3 the size of 24 bits.

-Indexed Color is limited to 256 colors, which can be any 256 from the set of 16.7 million 24 bit colors.
+Indexed Color is limited to 256 colors, which can be any 256 colors from the set of 16.7 million 24 bit colors.
 Each color used is a 24 bit RGB value.
-Each such image file contains its own color palette, which is a list of the selected 256 colors (or 16 colors in a smaller palette).
-Images are called indexed color because the actual image color data for each pixel is the index into this palette.
+Each such image file contains its own color palette, which is a list of the selected 256 colors (or fewer colors in a smaller palette).
+Images are called indexed color because the actual image data for each pixel is the index into this palette.
 Each pixel's data is a number that specifies one of the palette colors, like maybe "color number 82", where 82 is the index into the palette, the 82nd color in the palette list of colors.
 We have to go to the palette to see what color is there.
 The palette is stored in the file with the image.

 The file also contains the palette too, which is the table of the selected 24 bit colors, or 3 bytes of RGB overhead for each color in the palette (768 bytes for 256 colors).
 The first RGB color in the table is index 0, the second RGB color is index 1, etc. There can be at most only 256 colors in the palette.